-We use the quantile selection model to model log-hourly wages Y and employment status D. Our controls X include linear, quadratic, and cubic time trends, four cohort dummies (born in 1919-34, 1935-44, 1955-64, and 1965-77, the baseline category being 1945-54), two education dummies (end of schooling at 17 or 18, and end of schooling after 18), and 11 regional dummies.
+dummies (born in 1919-1934, 1935-1944, 1955-1964, and 1965-1977, the baseline category being 1945-1954), two education dummies (end of schooling at 17 or 18, and end of schooling after 18), and 11 regional dummies.
 In addition, we include as regressors the marital status and the number of kids split by age categories (six dummies, from 1 year old to 17-18 years old).
 Our sample contains 75% of married men and 74% of married women.

-We follow Blundell et al. (2003) and use their measure of potential out-of-work (welfare) income, interacted with marital status, as our excluded regressor B. This variable is constructed for each individual in the sample using the Institute of Fiscal Studies (IFS) tax and welfare-benefit simulation model.
+We follow Blundell, Reed, and Stoker (2003) and use their measure of potential outof-work (welfare) income, interacted with marital status, as our excluded regressor B. This variable is constructed for each individual in the sample using the Institute of Fiscal Studies (IFS) tax and welfare-benefit simulation model.
 We estimate the propensity score using a probit model.
-In Table 1 we report several descriptive statistics on the distribution of log-wages, and on the distribution of the estimated propensity score, by gender and marital status.
-Out-of work income is a strong determinant of labor market participation.
-For example, in the sample of married (respectively, single) males the log-likelihood of the probit model of participation increases from -21,454 to -20,438 (resp., -10,480 to -10,275) when out-of-work income is added.
+In Table I, we report several descriptive statistics on the distribution of log-wages, and on the distribution of the estimated propensity score, by gender and marital status.
+Out-of-work income is a strong determinant of labor market participation.
+For example, in the sample of married (respectively, single) males, the log-likelihood of the probit model of participation increases from -21,454 to -20,438 (resp., -10,480 to -10,275) when out-of-work income is added.

 The main sources of variation in out-of-work income are the demographic composition of households (age, household size) and the housing costs that households face, as well as changes in policy over time.
 Our maintained assumption is that those determinants are exogenous to the latent wage equation, and the participation equation satisfies a monotonicity condition.
-Though not uncontroversial,14 out-of-work income provides a natural choice for an excluded variable in this context.
-Moreover, variations in out-of-work income over time are partly due to changes in policy, motivating the counterfactual analysis that we will present at the end of this section.
+Though not uncontroversial,15 out-of-work income provides a natural choice for an excluded variable in this context.
+Moreover, variations in out-of-work in-